Embedding bordered Riemann surfaces in strongly pseudoconvex domains: The main result

 There are also results in the literature in which one deforms either the domain or the codomain.
-A famous example of the latter is the theorem due independently to Forn{\ae}ss \cite{Fornaess1976AJM} and Chirka and Henkin \cite{HenkinChirka1975} which says that every strongly pseudoconvex domain embeds properly holomorphically and smoothly up to the boundary in some strongly convex domain in $\C^N$ for a sufficiently big $N$.
+A famous example of the latter is the theorem, due to Forn{\ae}ss \cite{Fornaess1976AJM} and Chirka and Henkin \cite{HenkinChirka1975}, which says that every relatively compact strongly pseudoconvex domain in a Stein manifold embeds properly holomorphically and smoothly up to the boundary in some strongly convex domain in $\C^N$ for a sufficiently big $N$.
 Concerning the former, for every pair of Stein manifolds $(X,J_X)$ and $(Y,J_Y)$ with $\dim Y>2\dim X$ there is a Stein structure $J$ on $X$, homotopic to the original structure $J_X$, such that $(X,J)$ admits a proper holomorphic embedding into $(Y,J_Y)$ (see \cite[Theorem 5.1]{Forstneric2018Korea}).
-This is based on the earlier work of Eliashberg \cite{Eliashberg1990} and Forstneri\v c and Slapar \cite{ForstnericSlapar2007MZ,ForstnericSlapar2007MRL}; see also the monograph \cite{CieliebakEliashberg2012} by Cieliebak and Eliashberg.
+This is based on the work of Eliashberg \cite{Eliashberg1990} and Forstneri\v c and Slapar \cite{ForstnericSlapar2007MZ,ForstnericSlapar2007MRL}; see also the monograph \cite{CieliebakEliashberg2012} by Cieliebak and Eliashberg.